cartazio/numbers/README.md

 this repository to facilitate its maintenance.

 [edit] Okay maybe I am the maintainer now.
-I've put my email in the maintianer slot.
+I've put my email in the maintainer slot.

 <hr />

 danburton.email@gmail.com

-(c) 2012-2013 Dan Burton
+(c) 2012-2014 Dan Burton

 Any modifications I have made to BSD3-licensed code in this repository,